Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Discussion and Conclusions

 The approaches presented in this manuscript can be extended in several directions.
-First, the temporal evolution of car crashes and traffic volumes could be considered, defining a spatio-temporal variation of the suggested models \citep{boulieri2017space, ma2017multivariate}.
-Moreover, we could also examine the multivariate nature of road casualties, computing crashes counts after dividing the events according to one or more characteristics (e.g. the severity level or the number of cars involved) \citep{barua2014full, gilardi2021multivariate}.
-We do not consider both extensions in the current paper since they introduce a lot of sparsity in the response variable, making the statistical inference even more challenging.
-These difficulties are even more pronounced when the ME model is coupled with spatial regression since the corrections introduce new parameters, adding more complexities to the estimation process.
-Finally, we note that there are situations where the classical ME model is not completely appropriate and other frameworks should be used instead, such as the so-called \textit{``Berkson measurement error model"} \citep{berkson1950there}.
-The Berkson model could be also considered in the paradigm proposed in this paper, although the practical implementation for lattice data defined on a network requires further investigation.
-All these aspects are, however, beyond the scope of the present paper and material for future research.
+First, the temporal evolution of car crashes and traffic volumes could be considered, defining a spatio-temporal variation of the suggested models \parencite{boulieri2017space, ma2017multivariate}.
+Moreover, we could also examine the multivariate nature of the road casualties, computing crashes counts after dividing the events according to one or more characteristics (e.g. the severity level or the number of cars involved) \parencite{barua2014full, Gilardi2022Multivariate}.
+In the current paper, we decided not to consider any of the two extensions since they introduce a high degree of sparsity in the counts, making the statistical inference even more challenging (as already noticed when analysing scenario A in Section~\ref{sec:results}).
+These difficulties are even more pronounced when the ME model is coupled with a spatial regression since that correction introduces new parameters, adding even more complexities to the estimation process.